melezhik/sparrow/README.md

 For example:

-    sparrow project qa-db-servers remove
+    sparrow project web-servers remove

-## search sparrow plugins
+## Search sparrow plugins

-Sparrow plugin is a shareable outthentic test suite.
+Sparrow plugin is a shareable outthentic suite.

-One could install sparrow plugin and then run related outthentic tests, see [check](#run-tests) action for details.
+One could install sparrow plugin and then run related outthentic scenarios, see [check](#run-tests) action for details.

 To search available plugins say this: